LILY OJEA LOVELAND

 [Photo 1 by Steven Caras © All Rights Reserved]

 Madeleine Miller grew up in Palm Beach County and began her ballet training with Ballet Palm Beach Academy at age five.
 In 2011 Ms. Miller moved to Columbus, Ohio for two years to be a part of Ballet Met’s Pre-Professional Program, and she was given opportunities to perform and tour with the company’s Nutcracker.
 Ms. Miller returned to Ballet Palm Beach in 2014.
 Her favorite roles while performing with BPB are Cinderella in Cinderella, Sugar Plum Fairy in The Nutcracker, and Myrtha in Giselle.

-Shannon Murray grew up in Palm Beach County and started training at Ballet Palm Beach at the age of four.
-She graduated from Dreyfoos School of the Arts in 2016 and currently studies at Palm Beach State College.
-She attended the Ballet Ambassadors trips to Russia, Croatia, Cuba and Hungary.
-After being a trainee at Ballet Palm Beach for two years, she enters her first season as an apprentice.
+Shannon Murray grew up in Palm Beach County and started training at Ballet Palm Beach Academy at the age of four.
+She is a graduate of Dreyfoos School of the Arts, Ballet Palm Beach Academy, and has received her Associate of Arts degree from Palm Beach State College.
+She has attended the Ballet Ambassadors trips to Russia, Croatia, Cuba and Hungary.
+She was featured as Alice in Colleen Smith’s Wonderland.